 We appreciate that the education we offer is only part of a child's life and that it is fundamentally and profoundly enhanced by support and interaction with home.

-Our focus on Languages has increased in recent years and is supported through our Humanities classwork.
-All of our Pupils study French from Year 3.
+Our focus on Languages has increased in recent years and is supported through our humanities classwork.
+All of our pupils study French from Year 3.
 They are taught by specialist staff using a variety of written and oral tasks.
 They also spend time exploring the culture and traditions of this neighbouring country.
 Year 6 have the opportunity to experience additional Modern Foreign languages.
 These include German and Spanish to allow some experience of these languages before their move to Senior School.
 Additionally, Italian and Arabic are also taught on rotation.

-Computing is timetabled as a discreet subject as well as being integrated into other areas of learning.
+Computing is timetabled as a discrete subject as well as being integrated into other areas of learning.
 Classrooms have interactive whiteboards and these, along with our computers are enthusiastically utilized by staff and pupils.
 Our computing begins with the history of computing and the inner workings of a hard drive.
 It explores hardware, software and online capabilities.
-Online safety s paramount in all that is taught.
+Online safety is paramount in all that is taught.
 Coding is a very popular aspect of the curriculum as is touch typing and the use of various apps and subscriptions.

 Design Technology has recently become a regular lesson on the timetable.
 It offers our pupils the opportunity to design and innovate whilst learning basic skills in a range of materials.
 Projects range from seasonal cooking and healthy snack making to building structures, working with mechanisms and designing in fabric.
 Computing and programming is used alongside projects to ensure that they are high quality and authentic.

-Every child has two lessons of Music each week and in Year 4 all pupils have group lessons in three different instruments - a term of strings and then a term of flute and then brass.
+Every child has two lessons of music each week and in Year 4 all pupils have group lessons in three different instruments - a term of strings and then a term of flute and then brass.
 Many pupils then access small group or individual instrument tuition.